Sunday, 3 October 2021

 and the consequent Civil unrest

-Here the Islamists, usually structured within the framework of welfare and education, as a state within a state and culturally embedded in a radical civilisation, can take advantage and are always ready to establish an Islamist State.
+Here, the Islamists, usually structured within the framework of welfare and education, as a state within a state and culturally embedded in a radical civilisation, can take advantage and are always ready to establish an Islamist State.

-The Crime of free speech.
+The Crime of Free Speech.

-Israeli made Pegasus Spyware is used to keep people in check.
+Israeli-made Pegasus Spyware is used to keep people in check.

-The Muslim Brotherhood in Egypt and their many offshoots, Salafis (purists), Wahabism of Saudi Arabia, and those in Jordan, Morocco, Tunisia, Iraq, and Hezbollah in Lebanon, all share a common thread.
+The Muslim Brotherhood in Egypt and its many offshoots, Salafis (purists), Wahabism of Saudi Arabia, and those in Jordan, Morocco, Tunisia, Iraq, and Hezbollah in Lebanon, all share a common thread.
 Anti-colonial and anti-Israel.
-Also, not so much the means they choose that defines them but the nature of their end.
+Also, not so much the means they choose that defines them, but the nature of their end.
 From an Islamist individual to an Islamist State.
 They are patient, seizing the moment when ready.

 Causes of widespread social and psychological strains and tensions